-Figure 19: Percentage of respondents who had to close a business permanently since March 2020, by race, sex, education and income group.
-Data source: GCRO QoL 6 (2020/21).
+Figure 19: Percentage of respondents who had to close a business permanently since March 2020, by race, sex, education and income group DATA SOURCE: GCRO QoL 6 (2020/21)

-While the evidence is mixed, the data does suggest the following conclusions.
-First, White respondents and those from wealthier households have seen the greater impact of reduced working hours and salaries (Figure 19).
-But this is a lesser pain than job losses and business closures, where Black Africans and those on lower rungs of the socio-economic ladder seem to have suffered far more of an impact.
-Second, while White respondents and those from wealthier households seem to have been relatively more protected from business closures and, especially, employment losses, it cannot be said definitively that the already poor have been disproportionately impacted relative to those in the lower-middle and middle classes.
+While the evidence is mixed, the data does suggest the following broad conclusions.
+First, white respondents and those from wealthier households have seen the greater impact of reduced working hours and salaries (Figure 17).
+But this is a lesser pain than job losses and business closures, where black Africans and those on lower rungs of the socio-economic ladder seem to have suffered far more of an impact than whites and those from wealthier households (Figures 18 and 19).
+Second, while white respondents and those from wealthier households seem to have been relatively more protected from business closures and, especially, employment losses, it cannot be said definitively that the already poor have been disproportionately impacted relative to those in the lower-middle and middle classes.
 Looking past the ambiguous correlation between loss of livelihood and current income brackets, the fact that those with some education and matric have also been heavily impacted by job losses and business closures may indicate that many households previously in the middle of the economic spectrum have been very vulnerable to shocks.